golden-eggs-lab/dcai-db-optimizations/SemDeDup_Release/README.md

-# Semantic Deduplication: SemDeDup vs FairDeDup
+# Semantic Deduplication: SemDeDup and FairDeDup

 This repository contains implementations of two semantic deduplication methods with optimization techniques for efficient large-scale data deduplication.